日本語での応募詳細はこちらから

 for several essays

-Ten applicants will have a chance to receive a ¥5,000 bookstore gift certificate.
+10 non-prize winners will have a chance to receive a ¥5,000 gift certificate.

 Terms and Conditions